 It doesn't matter who you are, where you come from, or what you might feel your limitations are; you may have precisely what a teen needs to succeed.
 Foster parents discover that they have an array of skills and life experiences worth sharing with a teen.
 The growth and healing that can happen before your eyes and the lasting impact you can have on a child's life are like no other experience.

-Families who foster with Community Care Resources represent the diversity of the state and the diversity of the young people receiving care.
-There is a variety with race, gender, culture, sexual orientation, and financial status.
-Having a diverse pool of available foster families helps us match kids with the people who can best meet their specific needs.
-The placement process is a team effort led by our placement coordinator.
-The team works diligently to create placements that will be successful for both parents and children.
-Unfortunately, we are unable to place the vast majority of kids referred to us by county agencies each month due to the lack of available homes.
-It is a state-wide crisis that continues to increase, especially when placing teens.
+CCR foster parents represent the diversity of the state and the diversity of the young people receiving care.
+There is a variety of race, gender, culture, sexual orientation, and financial status.
+A diverse pool of available foster families helps us match kids with the people who can best meet their specific needs.
+To read more about teens needing homes., read our meet our foster kids blog.